memiiso/opendbt/README.md

 ### Enhancing dbt with Python Runtime Patching

-This project leverages Python to extend dbt's core functionality.
-By dynamically modifying dbt's source code, we're adding new capabilities.
+This project adds new capabilities to dbt-core by dynamically modifying dbt's source code.

 **Your Contributions Matter**: We welcome your input.
-If you have a more efficient or elegant approach to achieving the same results, please share it with us."
+If you have a any idea, suggestion or feature you like to add to dbt please share with us or open new pull request.
+All contibutions are welcome.

 # opendbt

-The `opendbt` library extends the capabilities of dbt.
+The `opendbt` library extends dbt-core.
 It unlocks many customizations, allowing you to tailor dbt to your specific needs and data workflows.

-Forexample creating custom transformations by customizing existing adapters using object-oriented inheritance.
+Forexample creating custom adapter by object-oriented inheritance and extending existing adapters.

 With `opendbt` you can go beyond the core functionalities of dbt by seamlessly integrating your customized adapter and provide jinja with further adapter/python methods.